Definition of

 Capital and social classes

-Marx argued that this capital was responsible for the existence of different social classes in a society, where one group took over the work of others (because they had more money and could hire them) to exploit the means of production.
-However, if there were a revolution where the production process had no owner, we could live in a utopian and balanced society .
+Marx stated that this capital was responsible for the existence of various social classes in a society, where one group took over the work of others (because they had a greater amount of money and could hire them) to exploit the means of production.
+However, if there were a revolution where the production process did not have an owner, we could live in a utopian and balanced society .

-In conclusion, for Marx, capital should be something that was owned by everyone, because in this way social classes and the favoritism of the rich over the poor could be eliminated.
-This idea is approved by many people; however, it has not been put into practice because we live in a complex world and all those who try to carry the flag of Marxism end up falling into the clutches of ambition and abuse of power .
+In conclusion, for Marx capital had to be something that was owned by everyone, because in this way social classes and the favoritism of the rich over the poor could be eliminated.
+This idea is approved by many people; However, it has not been possible to put it into practice because we live in a complex world and all those who try to carry the flag of Marxism end up falling into the clutches of ambition and abuse of power .